ballerina-platform/module-ballerina-data.jsondata/ballerina/Package.md

 ## Features

-- **Versatile JSON Data Input**: Accept JSON data as a json, a string, byte array, or a stream and convert it into a subtype of anydata value.
+- **Versatile JSON Data Input**: Accept JSON data as a ballerina JSON value, a string, byte array, or a stream and convert it into a subtype of anydata.
 - **JSON to anydata Value Conversion**: Transform JSON data into expected type which is subtype of anydata.
 - **Projection Support**: Perform selective conversion of JSON data subsets into anydata values through projection.